AllenDowney/ThinkDataStructures/day01/README.md

     `public void add(Cow c){...}`

 3. How many cows does Joe have?
 Implement a method called `size` that returns the number of cows currently in your farm.
-Make sure to make this an $$O(1)$$ operation.
+Make sure to make this an `O(1)` operation.

     `public int size(){...}`

-4. Can we inspect a cow in our `MyArrayList`?
-Implement a method called `get` that will return a `Cow` given the index of the `Cow`.
-(Use proper error handling in case a `Cow` doesn't exist at a given index).
+4. Implement a method called `get` that will return a `Cow` given the index of the `Cow`.
+(Throw an `IndexOutOfBoundsException()` if a `Cow` doesn't exist at the given index.)

     `public Cow get(int index){...}`

 5. Some cows might leave the farm for various reasons, and they might leave in any order.
 If a cow in the middle leaves, we want to shift all the cows down so there are no empty spaces of cows.
 Implement a method called `remove` that will remove a cow.
-Also, make sure to return that `Cow` so we can "deal" with it later on.
+Also, make sure to return the removed `Cow`.

     `public Cow remove(int index){...}`

 6. How can we add a `Cow` in the middle of our `MyArrayList`?
 Add an overloaded `add` function that takes in an index as a first argument and inserts a cow at that index.
 Note that we are not replacing any cows, just inserting one in between two other cows.
-(Also perform error handeling here).
+(Also perform error handeling here using `IndexOutOfBoundsException()`).

     `public void add(int index, Cow c){...}`

 7. Thanks to your help, Joe's milk business has really gotten off the ground.
-He is able to expand his farm and is able to accept up to $$2^{31}-1$$ cows.
+He is able to expand his farm and is able to accept lots of cows.
 Modify your code so that we can **optimally** perform resizes.
-We never want to allocate more space than we need to, but we should also have an *average* insertion time complexity of $$O(1)$$.
+We never want to allocate more space than we need to, but we should also have an *average* insertion time complexity of `O(1)`.
 Make sure that the load factor of your `MyArrayList` stays above 25%.
+This will require halving the size of your array if it is less than 25% full, and doubling the size of it when it fills up.

 ## Optional